mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="sizenegotiation"></a>
 ### Size Negotiation

-Size negotiation controls the size of views in a comtainer.
+Size negotiation controls the size of views in a container.

 Size negotiation is implemented via a range of `ResizePolicies`, declared in the `ResizePolicyType` enum.